cal-cs184-student/hw-webpages-rk/hw1/index.md

 |:----: | :----: |
 | <img src="media/nearest_nearest.png" width="500px"/> | <img src="media/nearest_linear.png" width="500px"/>|

 An easy way to examine the different sampling effects is to look at the sky.
 When only mipmap level 0 is used, the sky is patchy.
 Using nearest level sampling yields a smoother sky.
-Between lsm = nearest+ psm = nearest and lsm = nearest + psm = linear, the latter looks better.
+Between `lsm = nearest` with `psm = nearest` and `lsm = nearest` with `psm = linear`, the latter looks better.